Skip to content

 Test Library

-The application uses Jest as the testing framework:
+The application uses Vitest as the testing framework:

 • Test Structure: Tests organized by module in tests/ directory